Ramanujan complexes and Golden Gates in PU(3): Introduction

+A conjecture formulated jointly with Brooke Feigon, regarding the level of representations contained in a local A-packet of $U_{3}$, allows for an extension of the theorem: \begin{thm} In the notation of Theorem \ref{thm:main}, Conjecture \ref{conj:level-A-packets} implies: \begin{enumerate} \item The set $S_{p}$ is a golden gate set for $PU(3)$. \item If $p\equiv1\Mod{4}$ then the Cayley graph $X^{p,q}:=Cay(G_{p,q},S_{p,q})$ is the one-skeleton of a two-dimensional Ramanujan complex. \item If $p\equiv3\Mod{4}$ then $X^{p,q}=Cay(G_{p,q},S_{p,q})$ is the graph induced by non-backtracking 2-walks on the left side of a $(p^{3}+1,p+1)$-biregular Ramanujan graph. \end{enumerate} \end{thm}

-The first ingredient in the proof of Theorem \ref{thm:main} is the following theorem, whose proof takes up Section \ref{sec:Simply-transitive-lattices}: \begin{thm} For any odd prime $p$, the group $\Lambda_{p}$ generated by the image of $S_{p}$ in $PGU_{3}\left(\mathbb{Z}\left[1/p\right]\right)$ acts simply-transitively on the special vertices of the Bruhat-Tits building associated with $PGU_{3}(\mathbb{Q}_{p})$. \end{thm}
+Both Theorems are proved in §\ref{sec:Golden-gates-and}.
+The group $G_{p,q}$ is explicitly determined in Table \ref{tab:Gpq}, and the size of $S_{p}$ in Prop.\ \ref{prop:ST-action}.
+Some explicit examples are demonstrated in Example \ref{exa:p5_q3} and Figure \ref{fig:PGU3_q3_p5}.
+The first ingredient in the proof of these results is the following theorem, whose proof takes up Section \ref{sec:Simply-transitive-lattices}: \begin{thm} For any odd prime $p$, the subgroup $\Lambda_{p}$ generated by the image of $S_{p}$ in $PGU_{3}(\mathbb{Z}\left[1/p\right])$ acts simply-transitively on the hyperspecial vertices of the Bruhat-Tits building associated with $PGU_{3}(\mathbb{Q}_{p})$. \end{thm}